SolarReviews scoring system to rank the best solar panel manufacturers

 Points assigned for: Panel efficiency; Temperature coefficient

-When judging module quality, we decided to focus on the two most important items on the specifications sheet: panel efficiency and temperature coefficient of Pmax.
+When judging module quality, we decided to focus on the two most important items on the specifications sheet: panel efficiency and temperature coefficient relating to the maximum power output (Pmax).
 Each factor accounts for half the total points in this category.

 Panel efficiency measures the amount of sunlight that gets converted into energy.
-A panel with a higher efficiency rating requires less space to produce a given amount of energy, reducing its physical footprint, or taking up less space.
-(We have an in-depth blog explaining panel efficiency here).
+A panel with a higher efficiency rating requires less space to produce a given amount of energy, thus taking up less space.

-Temperature coefficient of Pmax tells us how well a panel will perform in real-world temperatures.
-The lower the temperature coefficient, the better - as this means there is less power loss for every 1°C that the panel is hotter than 25C.
-(Panels run about 20°C hotter than the ambient outdoor temperature, so your panel will almost certainly be running at higher than 25°C for most of the year).
+The temperature coefficient of Pmax tells us how well a panel will perform in real-world temperatures.
+The lower the temperature coefficient, the better - this means there is less power loss for every degree the surface temperature of the panel goes above 25°C. (Panels run about 20°C hotter than the ambient outdoor temperature, so your panel will almost certainly be running at higher than 25°C for most of the year).

 These two factors are not just meaningful on their own; they also speak to the solar panel’s overall production quality.
-For a company to achieve high efficiency rating and low temperature coefficients, they need to employ advanced, highly-automated manufacturing processes.
+To achieve high-efficiency ratings and low-temperature coefficients, a company must employ advanced, highly-automated manufacturing processes.

-Highest scores for module quality: LG Solar, SunPower Maxeon
+Highest scores for module quality: SunPower Maxeon, REC Group, Canadian Solar, JA Solar

 3. Financial visibility and strength - 20%